 Conflict between humans and killer whales

 As part of her volunteer placement with us this summer, Lauren delivered a (sold out!) evening talk in our Fins and Gins series, sponsored by Tobermory Distillery.
-While researching her chosen topic, she uncovered an extraordinary tale of the devasting conflict between humans and orca here in the North Atlantic.
+While researching her chosen topic, she uncovered an extraordinary tale of the devastating conflict between humans and orca here in the North Atlantic.

 On my very first day at HWDT, I was lucky enough to spot John Coe and Aquarius from Tobermory Lighthouse.
 Inspired by this unforgettable encounter, I jumped at the chance to deliver a talk on the West Coast Community of killer whales.
 In preparation for my talk I wanted to do some further research into potential human activities which could have impacted this iconic pod.